Domaine Trimbach - Riesling 2022

 Nose

-Citrus, white flowers
+Citrus fruits, white flowers

-Fruity, fresh and gourmet, salty finish
+Fruity, fresh, and rich, with a salty finish

 Serve